 There are several viewpoints along the ridge Letna Park occupies, though in spring and summer the leaves on the trees will obscure some of these.
 My favourite Letna Park viewpoint is just below the Hanavsky Pavilion, a pleasant Baroque whimsy that serves as a restaurant and bar.
 This is at the west end of Letna Park, a five-minute walk up the left-hand pathway from Cechuv Most bridge.
 This is an unobstructed vantage point, and for the view alone it’s one of the top places to visit in Prague.

-on some of the other Prague landmarks, such as the Žizkov TV Tower and the National Museum Prague.
+What to photograph: The bridges over the river Vltava, including the famous Charles Bridge (Karluv Most).
+Also try zooming in on some of the other Prague landmarks, such as the Žizkov TV Tower and the National Museum Prague.